Toolkit/TULIPs

 with slightly less background activity in the dark observed with CRY2/CIB

-Claim 16background activity comparisonsupports2014Source 1needs review
+Claim 16benchmark resultsupports2014Source 1needs review

 CRY2/CIB1 and TULIPs showed similar responses in a yeast transcriptional assay.